The Best Used Electric Cars to Buy in 2025

 Tesla Model S (2014-)

 Tesla has unquestionably changed the way many perceive plug-in power.
 When the Model S was introduced in 2014, even the basic 60kWh version had a claimed range of 240 miles and a 0-60mph time of just 5.9 seconds.
-Suddenly, here was a brand new electric car that offered the range and performance many were dreaming of, and it knocked the likes of the established but staid Nissan Leaf into the shade.
-Later versions are even more capable, as the current entry-level Long Range Plus will hit 60mph in 3.7 seconds and has a range of up to 405 miles.
+Suddenly, here was a brand new electric car that offered the range and performance many were dreaming of, and it knocked the likes of the established-but-staid Nissan Leaf into the shade.
+Later versions are even more capable, as the later entry-level Long Range Plus hit 60mph in 3.7 seconds and has a range of up to 405 miles.

 It’s that range that makes the Model S far more practical and usable than other slower, less advanced and less interesting electric cars.
 The company’s rapid charging Supercharger network makes it easier to live with, too.